bvoight/GCB535/README.md

-# GCB535  / GCB999
+# BIOM/CIS/MTR 5350 (or occasionally GCB999)
-This repository contains the course materials for GCB535 (or GCB999) taught at the University of Pennsylvania.
+This repository contains the course materials for BIOM/CIS/MTR 5350 taught at the University of Pennsylvania.

 ## CoCalc